mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

 focused, background subtracted spectra with vertical lines to mark the initial and optimal TOF window and the peak centre.

+In addition a graph of the found :math:`dTOF/TOF` vs :math:`\theta` will be saved as shown below.

 .. figure:: ../images/EstimatedResolutionParametersSkewIntegration.png
     :align: center
     :width: 50%